 - Finally, the ethical dimension of data science stretches across the whole data life cycle.

 In a subsequent fruitful discussion we examined questions of operationalization of ethics by data scientists, the relation of the FAIR data principles and ethics and more.

 As a starting point for the concluding discussion round, Maria considered the steps that need to be taken in formulating an ELSA curriculum for data scientists in the final presentation.
 The needs and context of the learners have to be taken into account when developing such a curriculum.
 Furthermore, the desired learning objectives and suited teaching methods have to be identified.
 In the discussion round at the end of the workshop, the point was raised that the curriculum should aim to make the data scientists neither legal nor ethics experts but to equip them with the knowledge to understand when and how they can address the domain experts.
 More often than not, data scientists are unaware of the basic concepts of the law or ethics and are ignorant towards their limit of understanding the law and ethical principles.
 This may prompt data scientists to act on the presumption of what the law is, which in turn may lead to unlawful decisions.
 Hence, the goal is to raise awareness of these issues and to promote knowledge of ethical and legal frameworks among data scientists both in science and industry, such that a collaborative relationship between the researchers and scientists with their legal and data protection representatives will be established.

-We will organize the second FAIR DS ELSA workshop in autumn 2022.
+We will organize the second FAIR DS ELSA workshop in June 2023.
 Stay tuned.